alanbabychan/Interactive-Portfolio-using-React.js-css-emailjs-react-router-dom-swiper-framer-moton/README.md

 ## Deployment

-This portfolio is not deployed yet.
+- This portfolio is not deployed yet.
 This project was guided project and made it while learning React.js.
-To see the working of this project : https://www.youtube.com/watch?v=JM0EAW4msWg My current deployed portfolio : https://portfolio-alen.vercel.app/
+- To see the working of this portfolio project : https://www.youtube.com/watch?v=JM0EAW4msWg
+- To see my current deployed portfolio : https://portfolio-alen.vercel.app/